 I’m having lots of problems playing back the video!
 Can you help me?

 The videos are not actually hosted at Alamance-NC.com (even though they look like they are).
-For help with playback issues, please refer to Google's Video Player Troubleshooting (link will open a new window or tab).
-It may be an issue with your computer that you will need to address, or it may be an issue with Google's servers, in which case, the video will come back online soon.
+For help with playback issues, please refer to Google’s help page for Youtube (link will open a new window or tab).
+It may be an issue with your computer that you will need to address, or it may be an issue with Google/Youtube’s servers, in which case, the video will come back online soon.

-Because the videos are hosted at Google and Vimeo, Alamance County cannot take responsibility for problems or any other content at their site.
+Because the videos are hosted at Youtube, Alamance County cannot take responsibility for problems or any other content at their site.
 We do, however, apologize for the inconvenience their problems may cause you, and we will work with these companies to the best of our ability to make sure the problems are resolved as quickly as possible.

 The video quality is low.
 Why?

 You may be expecting video quality like you would see at home on TV.
-The Internet is not quite up to the capabilities of television broadcast yet, and the size of files required to give that level of quality is prohibitive.
 We are working to produce the highest-quality videos available for you to enjoy online, and we believe the quality you are receiving is the best current balance of cost versus quality.

 Alamance TV is a service provided to you by Alamance County in Cooperation with Time-Warner Cable to provide you with programming on our local cable public access channel.
 We also provide access to video material developed by Alamance County for public use through our website here at Alamance-NC.com.

 What sort of programming?